rlk/site/courses/csc3102/topic8.md

 	When $C$ is a stack, the traversal will proceed as far as possible before backtracking.

-	- Test whether $G$ is connected
+	- Test whether $G$ is connected.
-	- Compute a spanning tree of $G$, if $G$ is connected
+	- Compute a spanning tree of $G$, if $G$ is connected.
-	- Compute the connected components of $G$
+	- Compute the connected components of $G$.
-	- Compute a path between two given vertices of $G$, if it exists
+	- Compute a path between two given vertices of $G$, if it exists.
-	- Compute a cycle in $G$, or reporting that $G$ has no cycles
+	- Compute a cycle in $G$, or reporting that $G$ has no cycles.

 - Breadth-first

 	When $C$ is a queue, the traversal will proceed forward across a broad front.

-	- Determine the shortest path from $s$ to all other edges
+	- Determine the shortest path from $s$ to all other vertices.

 ## Weighted Graphs